PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-MultiIndexing.md

 22                area=' ' * when=' ' * sum=' ' * tickets=' ';
 23  run;
 ```
-The Data Step uses nested <span class="coding">DO</span>/<span class="coding">END</span> blocks generating the class variables area, when, year, and  month.
+The DATA step uses nested <span class="coding">DO</span>/<span class="coding">END</span> blocks generating the class variables area, when, year, and  month.
 The tickets variable is created with nested functions working from the inside out:

 1. The <span class="coding">RAND</span> function draws values from the normal distribution random number generator.
 These values are then multiplied by 100 and the product is divided by 5.